parallel-constitution/parallel-constitution.github.io/pages/faq.md

 What is the difference between right and wrong?
 How do you tell the difference between good and evil?
 Are you positive or negative?

-People have been asking these questions - and seeking answers for thousands of years.
+People have been asking these questions - and seeking the answers for thousands of years.

 Difficulties with finding the answers include:

-* Beliefs/heart/feelings. people of differing religious, philosophical, political, location and more have quite differing sets of beliefs.
+* **Beliefs/heart/feelings**.
+People of differing religious, philosophical, political, location and more have quite differing sets of beliefs.
 Thus what is good for one person may be evil for another,
-* Value/Quality.
+* **Value/Quality**.
 Because of phones, computers and the Internet we are exposed to more data which gives us more insights which in turn makes everything more complicated
-* Time.
-Because of improved scheduling, greater need to work harder for more money of faster advancement, we may have less time just to think things over,
+* **Time**.
+Because of improved scheduling, greater need to work harder for more money or faster advancement, we may have less time just to think things over

-The good new is that people have also been discussing, agreeing and recording response to the questions we tend to ask for many thousands of years.
-Even with all this good advice there are issues.
+The good new is that people have also been discussing, agreeing and recording responses to the questions we tend to ask for many thousands of years.
+Yet even with all this good advice there are issues.

-* People do not Agree.
+* **People do not always agree**.
 It would be nice if you could ask questions and receive good answers.
 But even if you concentrate on a tiny highly homogeneous community in a remote location you are still highly likely to be confronted by disparate views.
-* People haves biases. if you survey a million people with a common set of question you are likely to receive different response based on wealth education and identity.
+* **People haves biases**. if you survey a million people with a common set of question you are likely to receive different response based on wealth education and identity.

 ### _How can we [stand on the shoulders of Giants]( https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants )?_

 So are right and wrong totally flexible or relative concepts?
 Are there no ways of establishing acceptable judgments?

 Of course there are.
+It's that these answers are not as easy as they should be to access - yet.
 There are constitutions, agreements, systems of laws and regulations in operation throughout the world that define what and is not acceptable behavior for a particular milieu.

 Almost all of these documents are based scholarly efforts that have citations and are well referenced.
 For the most part they are based on the collective agreement and consensus of large numbers of people.

 These documents provide clear, considered and acceptable answers for many of the difficult question to life.

-The reason that they are not used enough
+The reason that this wisdom is not used enough

 * Difficult to access
 * Difficult to compare and contrast